randymarsh77/hunky/TEST_SIMULATION.md

 # Test Simulation Guide

-This document explains how to use the test simulation script to validate Git Stream's functionality.
+This document explains how to use the test simulation script to validate Hunky's functionality.

 ## Overview

-The `simulate_changes.sh` script creates a controlled environment for testing Git Stream by:
+The `simulate_changes.sh` script creates a controlled environment for testing Hunky by:
 1. Cloning a test repository into a nested directory
 2. Creating a branch 10 commits behind the default branch
 3. Replaying commits one by one every 5 seconds to simulate live development